Co-op Ecoinsurance is the UK’s first car insurance policy to include carbon offsetting as part of the cover.

 - damage to the windscreen, windows or glass sunroof (other than glass roof panels) only

-- assistance with uninsured losses under the optional motor legal expenses cover (in association with Co-op Legal Services Limited)
+- assistance with uninsured losses under the optional motor legal expenses cover (in association with Co-op Legal Services)

 - assistance under the optional car breakdown cover (in association with RAC)

-- assistance under the optional keycare cover (is association with Keycare).
+- assistance under the optional keycare cover (in association with Keycare).

 Protect your no claim discount